 The cities are crowded, but everyone is very respectful and I don’t think I’ve traveled to a more safe and secure country.
 The food in Japan is perhaps the best in the world, especially the sushi and ramen.
 We are providing some quick tips for travel to Japan.

-Five quick tips for anyone traveling to Japan
+Five quick tips for anyone going to travel to Japan

 Here are five quick tips for Japan Travel: